 - Vehicle collisions.
 Car accidents are some of the most common circumstances surrounding worker injury and death in the U.S. When operating near or on vehicles at work, pay close attention to your surroundings.
 Never position yourself between vehicles or between a vehicle and a fixed object.
 Only those with proper training and certifications should operate workplace vehicles.

 - Cutting corners.
 Several federal and state organizations regulate most industries in Ohio.
 There are certain things employers must do to ensure the safety of employees including providing safety gear, training programs, and daily procedures.
 Cutting corners to complete a job faster or for less money can lead to safety code violations and harmful accidents.

 - Defective products.
 Sometimes worker injuries don’t stem from anything within the workplace but rather an issue with the equipment itself.
 Products that workers handle every day, from chemical substances to tools, can have defects that make them unreasonably dangerous for use.
 This could come down to manufacturer liability.

 There are dozens of reasons workplace accidents happen.
 These are just five of the most common.
 If you have reason to suspect that any of the above-mentioned factors played a role in your recent workplace injury, you may have grounds for a personal injury claim.
 These lawsuits can often lead to greater compensation than Ohio Workers’ compensation claims.
 Speak to our workplace accident attorneys as soon as you can after a work-related injury to learn more.

-The Brannon Law Firm is experienced in litigating work place accidents and will investigate the facts and circumstances surrounding your workplace injury to determine who is at fault for your injuries.
-If you or a loved one has been seriously injured while performing job related duties, our attorneys may be able to help.
+The Brannon Law Firm is experienced in litigating workplace accidents and will investigate the facts and circumstances surrounding your workplace injury to determine who is at fault for your injuries.
+If you or a loved one has been seriously injured while performing job related duties, our personal injury attorneys in Dayton may be able to help.
 Call our offices today for a free consultation with an attorney in our office, your home, or a hospital room.